ebettenga/crossed-js/README.md

 ## Contributing

+When creating a new model, the following files need to be made:

+### Entities

+Create a new file in the `/src/entities` directory to define the database entity for the model.
+This file should include the necessary TypeORM decorators to specify the table name, columns, and relationships with other entities.

+### Routes

+Add a new file in the `/src/routes` directory to define the API endpoints related to the new model.
+This file should include the necessary Fastify route definitions and handlers to perform CRUD operations on the model.

+### Tests

+Create a new file in the `/tests` directory to write unit and integration tests for the new model.
+This file should include test cases to verify the functionality of the model's routes, services, and any other related logic.

+### Test Data

+Add a new file in the `/tests/test-data` directory to provide sample data for testing the new model. use the other files as an example.

-just use the fork and pull method if you would like to conribute. message me at ebettenga@gmail.com if you have any questions.
+Use the fork and pull request method if you would like to conribute. message me at ebettenga@gmail.com if you have any questions.
 Enjoy!

 <!-- TODO: add contributing guide -->